souravpal16/Intra-Home-Server/README.md

 connection is established the server can send messages to client and the client can send messsage to server and clients and send messages to each other as well.
 ## Vision for this project
 Right now only the transfer of messages is implemented.
 Messages are basically strings and as we know that everything is object in python.
-So if we can send strings as a byte stream we can also send pdfs, images as well as a byte of stream.
+So if we can send strings as a byte stream, we can also send pdfs, images as well.
+Basically any object can be sent via sockets by dumping that object using pickle for example.